sweinreich/cadwiki_overleaf/README.md

 ## Basic setup
 * Basics on the IEEE style (link to original)
-* TO DO: figure out what IEEE files need to be included

 In keeping with the separation between style and content, I use the following file structure:
 * `bib/` contains the bibliography (BibTeX) file(s).